CodePushGo/website/src/content/blog/en/capacitor-ota-updates-app-store-approval-guide.md

 ## Wrapping Up

-Rolling out OTA updates for Capacitor apps involves a mix of technical precision and meeting compliance standards.
+Rolling out OTA updates for React Native apps involves a mix of technical precision and meeting compliance standards.
 To succeed, focus on essential areas that align with platform-specific guidelines and strategies:

 | Priority | Action | Outcome |
 | --- | --- | --- |